AMLManziMazzariTierno/fedsam/README.md

 # Fedsam + Classifier Calibration with Virtual Representations

 This repository is an extension of the following repo [Fedsam](https://github.com/debcaldarola/fedsam).
-It was added the solution described by
+It was added the implementation of Fed-CCVR, which is the solution described by the following paper
 > Mi Luo, F. Chen, D. Hu, Y. Zhang, J. Liang, J. Feng [No Fear of Heterogeneity: Classifier Calibration for Federated Learning with Non-IID Data (https://arxiv.org/pdf/2106.05001.pdf), 35th Conference on Neural Information Processing Systems (NeurIPS 2021)

 ## Setup